EricTerrell/L-System-Greenhouse/README.md

 L-System Greenhouse was developed in the C# programming language, using [`Avalonia`](https://avaloniaui.net/platforms), which allows developers to create .NET UI apps for Windows, Linux, and OSX.

 The app was developed with the [`JetBrains Rider`](https://www.jetbrains.com/rider/) IDE.

+After building the app, use the scripts in the "deploy" folder to generate the executable and dependencies.

 # References